fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 #### 8.14: Database, part 2

 Complete the program so, that all queries (except _allBooks_ with the parameter _author_  ) and mutations work.

 You might find this [useful](https://docs.mongodb.com/manual/reference/operator/query/in/).

 #### 8.15 Database, part 3

-Complete the program so, that validation errors are handled sensibly.
+Complete the program so, that database validation errors (eg. too short book title or author name) are handled sensibly.
 This means that they cause _UserInputError_ with a suitable error message to be thrown.

 #### 8.16 user and logging in